Recent developments on Oka manifolds: A brief history of Oka theory up to 2017

+It took almost three decades till Gromov \cite{Gromov1989} proposed a more general viewpoint and developed new approaches, thereby releasing the theory from the constraints of complex Lie groups and homogeneous manifolds.
+The emphasis shifted from the cohomological to the homotopy-theoretic viewpoint.
+Gromov introduced geometric sufficient conditions for validity of the Oka principle for maps from Stein manifolds in terms of the existence of dominating holomorphic sprays on the target manifold.
+In particular, he introduced the notion of an elliptic complex manifold and of an elliptic submersion, and he outlined the proof of the Oka principle under these assumptions.
+The first major application of Gromov's new methods was a solution of the optimal embedding problem for Stein manifolds in Euclidean spaces by Eliashberg and Gromov in 1992 \cite{EliashbergGromov1992}, with a subsequent improvement for odd dimensional manifolds by Sch\"urmann \cite{Schurmann1997}; see the exposition in \cite[Secs.\ 9.3--9.4]{Forstneric2017E}.
+Numerous other applications are described in \cite[Chaps.
+8--10]{Forstneric2017E}.

-The first steps to understand and develop Gromov's ideas in \cite{Gromov1989} were made by Jasna Prezelj and myself in the papers \cite{ForstnericPrezelj2000,ForstnericPrezelj2001,ForstnericPrezelj2002} (2000-2002), which provide detailed proofs and some extensions of the main results from \cite{Gromov1989}.
-A weaker sufficient condition for the Oka principle, subellipticity, was introduced in \cite{Forstneric2002MZ}.
+After Gromov's seminal paper \cite{Gromov1989}, the first steps to understand and develop his ideas were made in my joint papers with Jasna Prezelj \cite{ForstnericPrezelj2000,ForstnericPrezelj2001,ForstnericPrezelj2002} during 2000--2002.
+These papers provide detailed proofs and some extensions of the main results from \cite{Gromov1989}.
+A weaker sufficient condition for the Oka principle, subellipticity, was already discussed by Gromov and formally introduced in \cite{Forstneric2002MZ}.
 The study of the Oka principle for sections of branched holomorphic maps was initiated in \cite{Forstneric2003FM}.
 In the same period, Finnur L\'arusson developed an abstract homotopy-theoretic approach which culminated in his construction of a model category for Oka theory; see \cite{Larusson2003,Larusson2004,Larusson2005}, \cite[Appendix]{Forstneric2013KAWA}, and \cite[Sect.\ 7.5]{Forstneric2017E}.